AshridgeTechnologies/elemento/stories/Firebase deploy.md

 Requirements
 ------------

-- Firebase project is created manually
+- ✅ Firebase project is created manually
-- PublishToFirebase model component
+- ✅ FirebasePublish model component
-- Firebase details necessary are held in the model component
+- ✅ Firebase details necessary are held in the model component (just project name to start)
-- Can deploy to different projects with multiple instances
+- ✅ Can deploy to different projects with multiple instances
-- User logon with Google required
+- ✅ User logon with Google required
-- Ask for permissions only when publish to Google
+- ✅ Ask for permissions only when publish to Google
-- Publish to Google Firebase action on the model component
+- ✅ Publish to Google Firebase action on the model component
-- All necessary files loaded to FB hosting
+- ✅ All necessary files loaded to FB hosting
 - Display progress and errors
 - Display link to open on success
-- Site serves HTML page which loads libraries and generated code
+- ✅ Site serves HTML page which loads libraries and generated code
-- Use modern techniques like imports and modules where possible
+- ✅ Use modern techniques like imports and modules where possible
+- Use hashes on file names and caching headers to improve performance

 Implementation notes
 --------------------